 The purpose of a blog is to establish you as the authority in your field.
 They are not for sales pitches or case stories or news articles (all of which should be presented elsewhere on your web site).
-Blogs provide your prospects and clients with expert, objective information about issues common to your marketplace.
+Blogs provide your prospects and clients with expert, objective information about issues and opportunities common to your marketplace.
 If you sell trade show exhibits, for example, your blog should include stories about the design, fabrication, use, potential problems and ultimate impact of these products.
 Readers will return to your blog again and again because it provides information and perspective they can use - and can't get anywhere else.
 That positions you as the expert, the company they will turn to when it's time to buy something.

 Check out my sample blog about communicating competitive advantage: http://www.brianefaulkner.com/blog

 A Mercedes by Another Name

 While researching origin of the current Mercedes-Benz tagline, I was reminded how close the car came to being called something else, at least here in America.
 Were it not for a promising young man’s tragic illness, Mercedes may have been called by a name that had nothing to do with automobiles, a name already well established worldwide by the time Gottlieb Daimler rolled out his high-speed internal combustion-powered automobile in 1886.
 (Carl Benz created his car during that same year, but the two businesses didn’t come together as Daimler-Benz AG until 1926.)